OWASP/www-event-appsecil-2023/Workshops.md

 The aim is to provide a hands-on, crash course in key application security topics for developers, QA engineers, and anyone new to the AppSec field!

-The workshops Day is free to attend, however [registration is required](Register).
+The workshops day is free to attend, however [registration is required](/Register).

 ### What are these workshops about?